-- Not helped by the fact that players who have remained subscribers for a long period of time are occasionally awarded more character slots.
-A player is also able to buy more slots now as well.
+- Not helped by the fact that players who had remained subscribers for a long period of time are occasionally awarded more character slots.
+A player was also able to buy more slots as well.

 - This is largely due to many if not most of the character customization options being available right when you first create one.